Composite GEFRI Score

 Country profile

-Senegal trails global peers in Infrastructure (47, 29th percentile) and Human Capital (27, 12th percentile).
+Senegal trails global peers in Human Capital (27, 12th percentile).
 A coordinated reform effort is needed to strengthen education futures readiness.

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Regulatory quality falls short of global standards, signalling structural hurdles in policy execution.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.

-Innovation presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
-Regionally, Senegal leads most clearly in Governance, sitting well above the peer average.
+Infrastructure and Innovation present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Regionally, Senegal leads most clearly in Infrastructure, sitting well above the peer average.

 Key insights